 But How?

 I’ve been fascinated by PocketBase which gives you all this (including static file support) out of the box.
 It seems to be a speedy drop-in tool for this kind of technique.
 It’s built on top of sqlite and provides authentication built-in as well.
-I only with it supported hardware-based authentication and then I would call it perfect.
+I only wish it supported hardware-based authentication and then I would call it perfect.
 The more I think about how the web should be the less I believe that being able to reach millions of people should be the goal.
 Quality content isn’t always relevant to everyone at the same time, a better web should be a patient and discerning one in my opinion.

 This is just an idea, if you have any thoughts feel free to reach out to me